PatrickKyei/exception/_posts/2022-03-16-how-can-i-make-my-life-better.md

 ## Surround yourself with like minded people

 A lot of things also come down to identity, right?
 Our identity is often wrapped up in beliefs and you want to let a few things into your identity as possible if you want to be able to think as clearly as possible.
-Therefore
+Therefore make sure the people you move with share similar visions and goals with you.
+If not you will lose sense of purpose and get distracted towards your goals and journey to a better version of yourself.

 ## Get outside at least 20 mins a day.